 While this article covers the basics of the Retention report, you can learn more about its capabilities in the following additional articles:

-- Build a Retention Report - learn to use the advanced features of the Retention report
+- Advanced Retention Functionality - learn to use the advanced features of the Retention report